 Many users have noted that even though their iPhone ringer and volume settings are turned all the way up, their alarm volume is super low when it goes off.

 This is probably related to the Attention-Aware setting associated with the FaceID feature.
-The volume goes low when you pick up and look at your iPhone X/XR.
+The volume goes low when you pick up and look at your iPhone.

-Tap on Settings>Face ID & Passcode>Attention-Aware Features and change your preferences.
+Tap on Settings>Face ID & Passcode>Attention-Aware Features and toggle it off.

 With the introduction of Apple’s anticipated Homepod speaker, we fully expect more features dedicated to integrating alarm function on the Homepod speaker and iOS devices.
 Perhaps like waking up to your favorite music or podcast, wouldn’t that be lovely!